Meet the J/121

-Handling a 40 footer with 5 or fewer crew requires a rig, sail and deck plan that simplifies sail handling.
-New technology developed for the Vendee Globe, Volvo Race and other extreme offshore sailing events, is trickling down faster than ever, particularly in new furling systems.
-The J/121 class sail inventory features an AP furling J1 jib, a hoistable furling J4 inside the forestay, a furling Code Zero flown from the bowsprit, and an all-purpose A2 asymmetric runner with a zip hoist and snuffer takedown.
-Each headsail can be furled or snuffed, meaning less hands on the foredeck and more compact sail stowage below.
+Handling a 40 footer with fewer crew requires a rig, sail and deck plan that simplifies sail handling.
+New technology developed for the Vendee Globe, Ocean Race and other extreme offshore sailing events, is trickling down faster than ever, particularly in new furling systems.
+The J/121 base sail inventory features an AP furling J1 jib, a hoistable furling J4 inside the forestay, a furling Code Zero with top-down furler flown from the bowsprit, and an all-purpose A2 asymmetric spinnaker.
+Each headsail is dedicated to its own furler/snuffer, meaning less hands on the foredeck and more compact sail stowage below.
 Combine that with a mainsail on slides that can be quickly adjusted to three different sizes (via a double reef system) and you have a versatile, manageable sail combination across most wind/sea conditions.

 Versatile, Ergonomic Cockpit